Read our latest case study

 Where do locals actually go for dinner in Ubud?

-Hujan Locale, Liap Liap, and Mama Bowl appear repeatedly in conversations with Ubud-based chefs and hospitality staff for off-shift dinners.
-For drinks, Night Rooster and Peggy's Brass Knuckles are both run by people who clearly cook and drink in Ubud themselves, which is why both restaurant industry locals and serious visitors end up at the same tables.
+Locavore To Go, Kagemusha and Wedja appear repeatedly in conversations with Ubud-based chefs and hospitality staff for off-shift dinners and weekday lunches.
+For drinks, Night Rooster is run by people who clearly cook and drink in Ubud themselves, which is why both restaurant industry locals and serious visitors end up at the same tables.

 Is Ubud worth visiting just for the food?